TNYShk/C-/projects/watchdog/README.md

 # user's program MUST be in current folder
 > add and run user's program from watchdog_test.c
 > use makefile to compile and link accordingly
 > in terminal run 'make test'
-> in terminal run ./watchdog_test
+> in terminal run 'make run'
+> for release mode, run 'make release'

 > to test functionality, in terminal enter: kill pid/ppid
 > ppid/pid is printed when program starts